Skip to content

 action.action_id String The UUID of the user action.

-action.action_type String The type of user action.
-For custom user actions, it is set to "custom".
+action.action_type String The type of the user action.
+For custom user actions, it is set to custom.

-action.action_target String The element with which the user interacted.
+action.action_target String The element the user interacted with.
 Only applicable to automatically collected actions.

 action.action_name String A user-friendly name (e.g., "Click on #checkout").
-For custom user actions, the operation name provided in the API call.
+For custom user actions, the action name given in the API call.

-The RUM SDK uses various strategies to obtain the name of a click action.
-If you want more control, you can define the data-guance-action-name attribute on clickable elements (or any parent element).
+The RUM SDK uses various strategies to obtain names for click actions.
+If you want more control, you can define a data-guance-action-name attribute on the clickable element (or any of its parent elements).

 For example:

-Using the actionNameAttribute initialization parameter, you can add a custom attribute to elements to specify the action name.
+Using the actionNameAttribute initialization parameter, you can add a custom attribute to an element to specify the action name.

 For example: